-These programs may follow a strategy to retrieve as much information as they can is to try to only “crawl” pages that provide unique content – pages that haven’t already be indexed or that have been updated if they are already in the index.
+These programs may follow a strategy to retrieve as much information as possible to try to only “crawl” pages that provide unique content – pages that haven’t already gotten indexed or updated if they are already in the index.

 One assumption that a web crawler could make while following this strategy is that a unique URL (Unique resource locator) corresponds to a unique webpage.
 Unfortunately, as I noted above, this isn’t always true.

-A search engine doesn’t want to index the same page on a site more than once, but it happens, and often other pages of a site don’t get indexed while others are indexed multiple times under different URLs.
+A search engine doesn’t want to index the same page on a site more than once, but it happens, and often other pages of a site don’t get indexed while others get indexed many times under different URLs.
 I recall seeing at least one page on a site indexed many thousands of times in Google.

 That problem can happen when a site uses a content management system or eCommerce platform that uses dynamic URLs.

-A dynamic URL typically results from a search of a database-driven website or the URL of a website that runs a script.
-In contrast to static URLs, in which the web page contents do not change unless the changes are coded into the HTML, dynamic URLs are typically generated from specific queries to a website’s database.
+A dynamic URL typically results from searching a database-driven website or the URL of a website that runs a script.
+In contrast to static URLs, the web page contents do not change unless the changes get coded into the HTML.
+Dynamic URLs are typically generated from specific queries to a website’s database.

 The web page has some fixed content, and some part of the web page is a template to display the query results, where the content comes from the database associated with the website.
 This results in the page changing based on the data retrieved from the database per the dynamic parameter.